Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Observational data

 The astrometric measurements of \trei{} were acquired by a combination of ground- and space-based facilities.
-The space-based data include: pre-discovery archival frames from the Transiting Exoplanet Survey Satellite (TESS) in May 2025 \citep{Martinez-Palomera_ea:2025}; Hubble Space Telescope (HST) observations obtained during the night of 2025 Jul 21 \citep{Jewitt_ea:2025}; target-of-opportunity imaging by the interplanetary spacecraft Psyche and Trace Gas Orbiter (TGO; see \citealt{Eubanks_ea:2025}).
+As of \retrieved, the publicly available space-based measurements include pre-discovery archival frames from the Transiting Exoplanet Survey Satellite (TESS) obtained in May 2025 \citep{Martinez-Palomera_ea:2025}; Hubble Space Telescope (HST) observations on 2025 July 21 \citep{Jewitt_ea:2025}; and target-of-opportunity imaging by the interplanetary spacecraft Psyche and Trace Gas Orbiter (TGO).

-Figure~\ref{fig:orbit} displays the orbit of \trei{} in the heliocentric ecliptic frame, emphasizing the segment corresponding to the observational arc used for orbit determination in this work (see Section~\ref{orbfits}). \trei{} reached perihelion on 2025 Oct 29 at a distance of $q \approx 1.356$ au.
-The dataset covers a broad range of heliocentric distances, extending to about $6.31$ au in the pre-perihelion arc, and to $\approx 4.05$ au in the post-perihelion arc.
-With an eccentricity $e \approx 6.1$, the trajectory is strongly hyperbolic.
-Notably, with a $v_\infty \approx 58$ km s$^{-1}$, \trei{} is the fastest interstellar object to have been detected in the Solar System to date.
+Figure~\ref{fig:orbit} shows the orbit of \trei{} in the heliocentric ecliptic frame, highlighting the portion of the trajectory corresponding to the observational arc used for orbit determination in this work (see Section~\ref{orbfits}). \trei{} reached perihelion on 2025 October 29 at a distance of $q \approx 1.356$ au.
+A passage near Jupiter, just outside its Hill radius, occurred on 2026 March 16.

-Before the orbit determination analysis, bias corrections following the de-biasing scheme of \citet{Eggl_ea:2020} were applied where applicable.
-Astrometric uncertainties for the ground-based measurements were assigned according to the error model of \citet{Veres_ea:2017}; typical uncertainties are of order $\lesssim 1$ arcsecond, and are generally more conservative than the values estimated by the respective observers and reported in the Astrometry Data Exchange Standard (ADES) format.

-Due to the method used to extract astrometric measurement from the TESS pre-discovery images,\citet{Martinez-Palomera_ea:2025} estimate their intrinsic uncertainty to be $\approx 10$ arcseconds, which motivates our conservative choice of $20$ arcseconds.
-For the HST, Psyche, and TGO data points, we adopt uncertainties of $0.25$, $2$, and $4$ arcseconds, respectively (cf. \citealt{Eubanks_ea:2025}).
+With an eccentricity of $e \approx 6.1$, the trajectory is strongly hyperbolic.
+Notably, \trei{} had the largest hyperbolic excess velocity ($v_\infty \approx 58$ km s$^{-1}$) among the interstellar objects detected in the Solar System to date.